danbev/learning-v8/notes/ecmaspec.md

 Let result be !something()
 ```
 This means that something() will never return an abrupt completion.

+Every abstract operation in the spec implicitely returns a completion record.

 ### Builtin Objects
 In the spec one can see object referred to as `%Array%` which referrs to builtin